DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 In all actuality both Jeanne and Farin had stopped when they heard the voice.

-Humans were hearing it, while the foreign god was unable to.
+Humans were hearing it, while the sidhe was unable to.

 Which led to an obvious question.
-How about the person carrying the blood of both humans and foreign gods?
+How about the person carrying the blood of both humans and sidhes?
 Could she hear that voice too...

 "Rinne.
 Listen, did..."